Journal Writing Examples and Activities—

 - Project Journal: Project journals are a great way to keep track of your notes and the things you’ve learned when you’re tackling something like a new hobby, sport, or even a major school assignment.

 - Therapy Journal: Writing is therapeutic, and a therapy journal is a safe, designated space where students can explore their thoughts and feelings privately.
-Though therapy journals are often used in conjunction with a therapist, they can also be used and maintained on their own.
+Though therapy journals are often used in conjunction with a therapist, they can also be used and maintained on their own to improve and maintain mental health.

 - Dream Journal: If students remember their dreams and are interested in learning more about their significance, encourage them to keep dream journals!
 A dream journal is a fun way to explore what goes on in the brain during sleep.

-- Personal Journal: Personal journals are the typical “here’s what happened today” type of logs that most people imagine when they think about journaling.
+- Personal Journal: Personal journals (sometimes called diaries) are the typical “here’s what happened today” type of logs that most people imagine when they think about journaling.
 While this type of journal isn’t necessarily creative in its concept, it is an old-fashioned goodie!
-Students who love making memories and who are interested in self-reflection will love this effective option.
+Students who love making memories and who are interested reflective writing will love this effective option.

 - Collection Journal: A collection journal is a fun way to keep track of things that you find interesting or memorable, such as favorite quotes, song lyrics, or thought-provoking ideas.
 Use a collection journal to remember things you love and ideas you’d like to explore further.